-Yet, to avoid potential liability under the CFAA, broadcasters should conduct a thorough review of how they collect, use and share personal information - via mobile apps and other online services.
+Yet, to avoid potential liability under the CFAA, companies with an online presence should conduct a thorough review of how they collect, use and share personal information-via mobile apps and other online services.
 Such a review should examine whether published privacy policies reflect actual data usage practices and are reasonably comprehensive, easy to read and easy to access.

-Wiley Rein regularly helps its broadcasting, mass media and new media clients conduct reviews of current privacy practices and privacy policies.
-For guidance on how your business can avoid potential liability under the CFAA and other privacy-related legal regimes, please contact one of the attorneys listed below.
+Wiley Rein regularly helps its clients conduct reviews of current privacy practices and privacy policies, and can provide guidance on how your business can avoid potential liability under the CFAA and other privacy-related legal regimes.